viperproject/tutorial/tutorial/termination.md

 { n == 0 ?
 1 : n * factorial(n-1) }
 ```

-Viper verifies successfully that the termination measure `n` decreases in each recursive invocation of itself and always is positive when the function recursively invokes itself.
-The well-founded order over positive numbers is defined in the file `decreases/int.vpr`, which is provided by Viper and can be imported with `import <decreases/int.vpr>` (more information in [section on provided well-founded orders](#prov_wfo)).
+Viper successfully verifies that `factorial` terminates: at each recursive invocation, it checks that 1. the termination measure `n` decreases and 2. remains non-negative, i.e. cannot decrease infinitely often.
+The corresponding well-founded order over non-negative numbers is defined in the file `decreases/int.vpr`, which is part of Viper's standard library.

-### Provided Well-Founded Orders {#term_prov_wfo}
+### Standard Well-Founded Orders {#term_prov_wfo}

-Viper provides files with definitions of well-founded orders for build-in types in the folder `decreases` (we write `s1 <_ s2` if `s1` is after `s2` with respect to a well founded order).
+Viper's standard library provides definitions of well-founded orders for most types built into Viper, all of which can imported from the `decreases` folder.
+The following table lists all provided orders; we write `s1 <_ s2` if `s1` is after `s2` with respect to the order.

 | Build-In Type<br>(file name) | Provided Well-Founded Order |
 | ---- | ---- |